pmd/pmd/docs/pages/pmd/userdocs/extending/writing_xpath_rules.md

 {% include custom/xpath_fun_doc.html %}
 {% endrender %}

-There is also a `typeOf` function which is deprecated and whose usages should be replaced with uses of `typeIs` or `typeIsExactly`.
-That one will be removed with PMD 7.0.0.
+{% include note.html content='There is also a `typeOf` function which is deprecated and whose usages should be replaced with uses of `typeIs` or `typeIsExactly`.
+That one will be removed with PMD 7.0.0.' %}